dapak2002/programming-languages-2022/assignment-3.md

     - For example, `insert 3 (insert 1 (insert 4 (insert 2 (insert 5 nil))));;` should build a sorted list on the heap.
 (Also test `insert` in cases where not all elements are different.)

 - Implement insertion sort.
 That is, implement a function `sort list` that sorts a linked list `list` of numbers by repeatedly using `insert`.
     - For example, `sort (cons 3 (cons 1 (cons 4 (cons 2 (cons 5 nil)))))` should result in a sorted list on the heap.

+**Remark:** The code of the solution is not too long, but to get there requires a large amount of problem solving.
+Do not be surprised if you have to write more code for testing and debugging than will be contained in the actual solution.

-Insertion sort is easy to implement, but has time complexity O(n^2), which is significantly worse than the known optimum of O(n log n).
+**Extra challenge:** (10 extra points) Insertion sort is easy to implement, but has time complexity O(n^2), which is significantly worse than the known optimum of O(n log n).
 A well-known sorting algorithm with time complexity O(n log n) is merge sort.

 - Implement a function `merge list1 list2` that merges two lists into one.
     - Invariant: If `list1` and `list2` are sorted than the merged list is sorted.
     - Merging must be done "in place", that is, no allocations should be necessary.
     - `merge list1 list2` returns an address, the content of which is the first element of the merged list.

-**Extra challenge:** (10 extra points) Implement a function `mergesort` that uses `merge` above to sort in-place a linked list.
+Implement a function `mergesort` that uses `merge` above to sort in-place a linked list.
 For some general background on mergesort for linked lists see [here](https://www.chiark.greenend.org.uk/~sgtatham/algorithms/listsort.html), but this is not required reading for the assignment.

 ### Critical Appraisal